MiSTerArch/PKGBUILDs/INSTALL.md

 ## Installing

-You need an SD card, format it msdos, then partition it:
+You need an SD card, create a empty msdos table, then partition it:

-* `/boot`, fat32, 500ish MB
+* `/boot`, fat32 (type b), 500ish MB
 * u-boot-with-spl, [partition type](https://unix.stackexchange.com/questions/508890/how-to-change-partition-type-id-without-formatting) `a2`, 3MB
 * rootfs and any other partitions you want.
 These can all be `ext4` or even `btrfs`.